Instyx/intrinsic_parameterization/README.md

 - Select `ASAP` from the menu and press `3`.
 - Then the parameterization is computed, the textured mesh is shown and the total energy normalized with respect to the mesh area is printed out.
-- Press 'f' to apply intrinsic flipping algorithm.
+- Press `f` to apply intrinsic flipping algorithm.
 - Mark 'intrinsic grad' from the menu left and press `3` again to compute the intrinsic parametrization using the intrinsic triangulation resulting from the intrinsic flipping algorithm.
 - Press `s`, `b` to compare the parametrization with intrinsic parameterization.